USS Jarrett: 7 December 1990 – 6 June 1991

 Jarrett passed through areas swept clear of mines off the Kuwaiti coast and joined British destroyer Gloucester and frigate London while they protected Missouri as the battleship shelled enemy troops ashore.
 An Iraqi battery at al-Finţās fired two Silkworms at the formation of allied ships, at 0452 on 25 February 1991.
 One of the Silkworms misfired and crashed into the sea shortly after the Iraqis launched it, but the other missile hurtled toward Missouri at 605 knots and a height of 375 feet above the water.
 The U.S. and British ships tracked the incoming missile on their radar.
 From the bridge of the Jarrett, Lt.
-Craig Isaacson ordered chaff, torchs, and ducks to be launched to confound the missile's guidance.
+Craig Isaacson ordered chaff, torchs, and decoys to be launched to confound the missile's guidance.
 Missouri also fired its SRBOC chaff at this time.
 The Phalanx CIWS system on Jarrett, operating in the automatic target-acquisition mode, fixed on Missouri's chaff, releasing a burst of rounds.
 From this burst, four rounds hit Missouri which was 2–3 mi from Jarrett at the time.
 There were no injuries.
 Gloucester shot down the missile with two Sea Dart surface-to-air missiles.

 Later, Missouri launched a Pioneer RPV that discovered the Iraqi Silkworm battery and the battleship fired 30 16-inch rounds and knocked out the battery.
 After the cease-fire, Jarrett escorted merchant ships through "mine danger areas" (1 March–14 April).